 What is the Standard Industrial Classification (SIC)?

-The Standard Industrial Classification (SIC) is a four-digit classification system that classifies industries where businesses belong based on their business activities.
+The Standard Industrial Classification (SIC) is a four-digit classification system that classifies industries according to business activities.
 The SIC classification system was created in 1937 to help the U.S. government and government agencies analyze economic activities across the domestic economy.

 The SIC code assigned to a company was determined by the size of the largest product lines produced by a company or the parent organization that the business is part of.
-Although the NAICS code replaced the SIC code in 1997, some government departments and agencies continued to use the classification code to classify companies to specific industries.
+Although the North American Industry Classification System (NAICS) code replaced the SIC code in 1997, some government departments and agencies continued to use the classification code to classify companies to specific industries.

 - The Standard Industrial Classification (SIC) is a four-digit coding system that classifies companies based on their business activities.

-- SIC codes were introduced in the 1930s to standardize how government agencies collect, measure, analyze, and present statistic data on business activities.
+- SIC codes were introduced in 1937 to standardize how government agencies collect, measure, analyze, and present statistical data on business activities.

 - SIC Codes have been gradually replaced by NAICS, which is a collaborative effort between the United States, Canada, and Mexico.